ricemery/FileChooserFx/README.md

 ## Limitations
 * The FileChooser does not support multifile select.
 * There are file previews implemented for jpg, png and text files.
 Other file previews can be plugged in.
-* Linux and OSX can optionally be shown in the "Places" list.
+* Linux and OSX mount points can optionally be shown in the "Places" list.
 The code to determine the list of mount points is "experimental".
 Java does not include a good way of determining all the mount points and the types.
 The names and types may show differently than a native file browser.
 * Localization hooks are provided, but only English text is provided.

 ## Dependencies